-All of the Brolgas, Flamingos, Hens and Ducks have had their feet drilled and tapped underneath so a piece of high grade stainless thread that we supply can be screwed in.
+All of the Brolgas, Pelicans, Flamingos, Hens and Ducks have had their feet drilled and tapped underneath so a piece of high grade stainless thread that we supply can be screwed in.
 This allows all of the Brolga and Flamingo designs to either slide into a piece of pipe in the ground which acts like a sleeve or they can be bolted onto a 600mm/24” * 600mm/24” concrete paver.
 If the sculpture is for a public garden or a frontyard we recommend fixing the bolts in by pouring a concrete base into the ground or onto posts with chem-set.
 The Pear has one hole where a piece of 1/2″ stainless thread can be screwed in then fixed into concrete.

-All of the Giant Snails have four points underneath where a piece of ½” stainless steel thread can be screwed in.
-The 4 pieces of high grade stainless steel thread are supplied and we recommend digging holes underneath the Giant Snail and fixing the thread into concrete.
-Whether the Giant Snail is being installed into a private or public garden as they are very heavy.
+All of the these designs have four points underneath where a piece of ½” stainless steel thread can be screwed in.
+The 4 pieces of high grade stainless steel thread are supplied and we recommend digging holes underneath the sculpture and fixing the thread into concrete with chem-set.
+Whether the design is being installed into a private or public garden as they are very heavy.

 If you have any queries after reading these guidelines feel free to contact us.
 Please note that this is a guide only and there are many different installation options to suit different gardens.